top of page

 The thing that you're carrying acts as a physical cue for the thing that you wanted to keep in mind because our brains link physical sensations with specific thoughts or actions.

-Or even holding a familiar object like a key-chain or fidget spinner can serve as a tactile anchor even if it's not directly related to the task in hand.
+Or even holding a familiar object like a keychain or fidget spinner can serve as a tactile anchor, even if it's not directly related to the task at hand.

 As we feel or interact with the object, the physical sensation prompts our memory to prevent forgetting as we move between spaces.